Is Business Income Insurance The Same As Business Interruption Insurance?

 Business Income Insurance vs. Business Interruption Insurance

 Business interruption insurance can cover disruptions caused by events such as power outages, supply chain disruptions, or government-mandated closures.
-It provides businesses with financial protection for a wider range of interruptions, beyond those related to physical damage.
+It provides businesses with financial protection for a broader range of interruptions beyond those related to physical damage.

 Key Differences between Business Income Insurance and Business Interruption Insurance